leason/slackin/Readme.md

 **Note:** the image for the logo of the landing page is retrieved from the Slack API.
 If your organization doesn't have one configured, it won't be shown.

+## Active Directory
+The email will be checked against the Active Directory controller and baseDN to make sure they are a member of the slackGroup.
+If not, an error message is displayed.
+If so, the invite is sent via the Slack API.

 ## API